lud/gen_loop/README.md

 # GenLoop

-This library is an adaptation of awesome Ulf Wiger's library `:plain_fsm` for Elixir.
+This library is an adaptation of awesome Ulf Wiger's erlang library `:plain_fsm` for Elixir.
 It reuses as `:plain_fsm` code as possible, but adds some features :

-- OTP system behaviours for starting processes, stopping processes and name registering.
+- Elixir-like OTP system behaviours for starting processes, stopping processes and name registering.
 That means that you can use the classic naming conventions as in `GenServer`:
   ```elixir